Why I Don’t Drink Alcohol

-I had my last alcoholic drink on December 28th, 2014.
+I had my last sip of alcohol on December 28th, 2014.
 I remember the date because that’s Dia’s birthday.
 That year, her birthday fell on the Sunday after Christmas.
 It also happened to be the day my entire extended family came together to celebrate the holiday.

 After dinner, Dia and I gathered everyone in the kitchen.
 We announced our decision to have a destination wedding the following fall.